7 Things to Consider When Adding an Elevator to Your Home

 7. Construction Time/Timing of Installation

 The type of elevator you choose, how many floors you need it to access, and whether you are building it into new construction or retrofitting your existing home will influence the installation time and cost.
 The on-site time for elevator installation ranges from two weeks for an accessibility lift to four weeks for a hydraulic elevator and six weeks for a traction elevator.
-Prep work, such as hanging the hoistway doors and installing electricity, also needs to be done, which increases the time for the actual installation to up to eight weeks for a hydraulic elevator
+Prep work, such as hanging the hoistway doors and installing electricity, also needs to be done, which increases the time for the actual installation to up to eight weeks for a hydraulic elevator.

 What’s Needed for a Home Elevator?

-A lot of planning goes into adding a new home elevator.
+A lot of project management goes into adding a new home elevator.
 As a rule, it’s generally easier to have a lift system incorporated into the blueprints before breaking ground on new construction.
 If you have a home already, you can make plans to install your elevator well before you commit to the work.

-Because people’s homes are nearly as diverse as the families who live in them, there is no standard elevator installation everybody can bring home.
-When planning to install your own system, consider the variables that affect what type of elevator you can get, where you can put it and how long it should take to get moving.
+Because people’s homes are nearly as diverse as the families who live in them, there is no standard elevator installation that everybody can bring home.
+When planning to install your own system, consider the variables that affect what type of elevator you can get, where you can put it, and how long it should take to get moving.

 Common Types of Home Elevators